 Red Mountain Estate Vineyards and Winery – Inle Lake, Myanmar

 Aythaya Wines’ only local competitor is Red Mountain Estate, which was established in 2002, just a short drive away – although many of its visitors (mostly foreign tourists) arrive on bicycles rented from their guesthouses and hotels.
+Aythaya Wines arguably boasts the most picturesque setting of all the Southeast Asian wineries.
 Established by U Nay Win Tun, head of a gemstone company and one of Myanmar’s richest men, Red Mountain Estate is helmed by French winemaker François Raynal.
 Red Mountain Estate began producing wine in 2007 and now releases some 16,500 cases a year of wine made from Shiraz, Chenin Blanc, Pinot Noir, Chardonnay, Malbec, Cabernet Sauvignon, Sauvignon Blanc, Tempranillo, Muscat, and Roussanne vines, imported from France.
 Request a wine tasting and a waiter will deposit four glasses of wine at your table, including a Sauvignon Blanc, a Shiraz-based Rosé, a blend of Tempranillo and Shiraz, and a Late Harvest produced from Sauvignon Blanc and Muscat Petit Grain.
 While there were no tours offered to us when we visited (although apparently they do exist) and there were no guided tastings (ditto), the sweeping views over the vineyards to the lake are stunning.
 If you can snag a table outside on the terrace, this is the spot to savour the sunset.

 Where to Stay near Red Mountain Estate